ivanbportugal/frankjohns/content/resume.md

 * Changed direction of stores to be more sales focused verses task focused resulting in increased average ticket and better sales performance.
 * Developed and implemented a Crisis Management Program reducing company risk during major weather and catastrophic events.

-*Chairman of the Board of the Loss Prevention Foundation* *Member of the Loss Prevention/Audit steering committee of Retail Industry Leaders Association*
+_Chairman of the Board of the Loss Prevention Foundation_ _Member of the Loss Prevention/Audit steering committee of Retail Industry Leaders Association_

----
+***

 ### Office Depot

 > Vice President of Global Loss Prevention
 > August 1997 to August 2008